filariow/dwdemo/README.md

 * Enable Service Account authentication
 * Create a Secret
 * Authorize a Service Account
-* Get the Secret as the Service Account
+* Get the Secret as the Service Account from remote cluster